Georges Hébert

 Georges Hébert (/fr/; 27 April 1875 – 2 August 1957) was a pioneering physical educator in the French military who developed a system of physical education and training known as "la méthode naturelle" ("Natural Method") and a more wide training program known as Hebertism (built on his name).
 Hébert combined the training of a variety of physical capacities with the training of courage and ethics.
+His training methods strongly influenced the early philosophy of parkour.

 Early life

 Hébert was born in Paris in 1875, which in historic terms was five years after the traumatic Franco-Prussian War and with the ferment of the start of the French Third Republic.
 Hébert's father was a breeder of horses for transportation vehicles in Paris, and through his father's interest in horses, Georges Hébert enjoyed attending equestrian performances in circuses when he was a child.
 The development of motorized vehicles ended his father's business, and his father subsequently moved to New Orleans where his family owned a bookshop.
 Adventure literature and access to travel spurred on Hébert's interest in a career in the navy.